-As ascertained throughout this dissertation, the concern of the MS regarding the possible abuse of these safeguards is understandable and should be taken into account.
-Nevertheless, this fact should never be used as a means to undermine the tangible right of children to a nationality.
-Furthermore, the growing trend of categorizing children as being of 'undetermined' or 'unknown' nationality with the underlying aim of avoiding the recognition of their stateless status is showed to be irreconcilable with the rights enshrined in the CRC and the principle of the best interests of the child.
+being of 'undetermined' or 'unknown' nationality with the underlying aim of avoiding the recognition of their stateless status is shown to be irreconcilable with the rights enshrined in the CRC and the principle of the best interests of the child.
 Therefore, a serious consideration of this matter is crucial if the rights of the child are to be effectively promoted in and by the EU.

-In my view, the Joint general comment No. 3 of the Committee on the Protection of the Rights of All Migrant Workers and Members of Their Families and No. 21 of the Committee on the Rights of the Child on the Human Rights of Children in the Context of International Migration, to be enacted later this year, provides the adequate framework to be taken into account in what regards the rights of all children born in the context of migration, irrespectively of their parents' status.
-It is important because it specifically highlights the urgent need to identify 'policies aimed at fulfilling the rights of all the categories of children in the context of migration, ensuring that the principle of the child's best interest takes precedence over migration management objectives or other administrative considerations'.439
+In my view, the Joint General Comment No 3 of the Committee on the Protection of the Rights of All Migrant Workers and Members of Their Families and No 21 of the Committee on the Rights of the Child on the Human Rights of Children in the Context of International Migration, to be enacted later this year, provide the adequate framework to be taken into account regarding the rights of all children born in the context of migration, irrespective of their parents' status.
+It is important because it specifically highlights the urgent need to identify 'policies aimed at fulfilling the rights of all the categories of children in the context of migration, ensuring that the principle of the child's best interest takes precedence over migration management objectives or other administrative considerations'.440

 The idea advanced in so many official and unofficial documents of a child being a child, 'first and foremost', needs to be transposed into practice and the presumed role of the EU as a beacon in the protection and promotion of human rights and democracy ultimately has to be deserved.
-Lastly, each and every one of the EU MS has to acknowledge that the 'genuinelink' between an individual and a state does not derive exclusively from blood.
+Lastly, each and every EU MS has to acknowledge that the 'genuine-link' between an individual and a state is not derived exclusively by blood.
 Children born on European soil have a legitimate right to be protected, respected and cared for, regardless of their parents' status.